 You go in, you walk in, they draw a vial of blood, you get your result.

-It was that simple, it was that easy, and it you I went to like a dock in the box place.
+And I went to like a dock in the box place.

 You ever go to those places, Linda, the dock in the box?

-I know that in Germany they're talking about COVID-19 positive or antibody cards.
+I know that in Germany, they're talking about COVID-19 positive or antibody cards.

 So I'm not sure if that's the real answer.

-We we have been back channeling with a lot of the people involved in testing, Remdisivere, hydroxychloroquine, the hospitals that use it, the doctors on the front line, and we've gotten a lot of anecdotal people say, where's the drive-up testing in Walmart?
+We have been back channeling with a lot of the people involved in testing, remdisivir, hydroxychloroquine, the hospitals that use it, the doctors on the front line.

 Okay, that was only 20 iterations ago.

-You gotta keep up.
+You got to keep up.

-Um that that now, why is that important?
+Now, why is that important?

 Because that then opens up the door to allow people to reopen whatever their business is, wherever their business is more safely.